Modes of Mechanical Guidance of Adhesion-Independent Cell Migration: Introduction

 \section{Introduction}

 Adhesion-independent migration, commonly referred to as amoeboid migration, plays a key role in development, immune surveillance, and cancer invasion \cite{Bodor.2020,Paluch.2016,Bergert.2015, Yamada.2019,Tozluoglu.2013, Liu.2015, Ruprecht.2015}.
 In vitro studies have shown that this migratory mode can be induced in a wide range of cell types when subjected to three-dimensional confinement \cite{Liu.2015, Ruprecht.2015,Kang.2024}.
 Although there are alternative mechanisms \cite{ Stroka.2014}, amoeboid motility is often driven by actomyosin accumulation at the cell rear, which produces retrograde flows of the cell cortex.
-This cortical flow then propels the cell through friction with the environment \cite{Bergert.2015,Tozluoglu.2013,Liu.2015,Ruprecht.2015}.
-Although several theoretical frameworks have been proposed to explain how this migration is initiated and sustained, the exact processes governing the symmetry breaking that triggers polarization remain incompletely understood \cite{Bodor.2020,Paluch.2016,Kang.2024,Liu.2015,Moreau.2018}.
+This cortical flow then propels the cell through friction with the environment \cite{Bergert.2015,Tozluoglu.2013,Liu.2015,Ruprecht.2015,Singha.2025}.
+Although several theoretical frameworks have been proposed to explain how this migration is initiated and sustained, the exact processes governing the symmetry breaking that triggers polarization remain incompletely understood \cite{Bodor.2020,Paluch.2016,Kang.2024,Liu.2015,Moreau.2018,Singha.2025}.

-Minimal models \cite{Paluch.2016,Liu.2015,Ruprecht.2015,Bergert.2015,Reversat.2020,Recho.2013, CallanJones.2013,CallanJones.2016,CallanJones.2022,Mietke_PNAS_2019, Mietke_PRL_2019, AlandWittwer_2023} have suggested that the cell cortex can be described as an active fluid surface that self-organizes tension-generating molecules - such as myosin - into a localized concentration peak through the interplay of advective transport, contractility, and surface flows.
+Minimal models \cite{Paluch.2016,Liu.2015,Ruprecht.2015,Bergert.2015,Reversat.2020,Recho.2013, CallanJones.2013,CallanJones.2016,CallanJones.2022,Mietke_PNAS_2019, Mietke_PRL_2019, AlandWittwer_2023,Singha.2025} have suggested that the cell cortex can be described as an active fluid surface that self-organizes tension-generating molecules - such as myosin - into a localized concentration peak through the interplay of advective transport, contractility, and surface flows.
 If myosin accumulates towards one side of the cell, this side becomes the cell rear and it initiates retrograde flows that propel the cell forward, consistent with amoeboid migration dynamics \cite{lammermann2009mechanical}.
-While prior studies have examined such self-organization on fixed geometries \cite{Mietke_PRL_2019, Kumar2014-gw, Moore2014-dm, Sehring2015-hg, Weber2018-nn}, capturing the full complexity of pattern formation on dynamically deforming surfaces requires more advanced computational frameworks.
+While most prior studies have focused on such self-organization on fixed geometries \cite{Mietke_PRL_2019,Kumar2014-gw,Moore2014-dm,Sehring2015-hg,Weber2018-nn}, experiments and theory have shown that shape changes can actively feed back on cortical flows \cite{Ruprecht.2015,CallanJones.2016_shape}, underscoring the need to incorporate deformable surfaces into modeling frameworks.